-So first off I decided to ask some fellow travel bloggers whether they had travel insurance or not, as I was pretty sure that there must be many others that don’t have it.
+The first thing I decided to do was ask some fellow travel bloggers whether they had travel insurance or not, as I was pretty sure that there must be many others that don’t have it.
 I was also intrigued to find out why they did or didn’t have insurance.
 Is it really that black and white a situation?
-As it turns out, there are quite a few others that travel without insurance, and some of them seem to have very valid reasons.
-But then there are others that completely agree with Matt, and also a few that learned the hard way that they should have got it before something went wrong.
+As it turns out, the answers were all across the board but I was most struck by those few travelers that had to learn the hard way.

 Once I started asking people about their travel insurance, I started to realize that insurance is a lot more complex than either getting it or not, because many people also have varying degrees of coverage from other types of insurance, such as health, household and credit card insurance.
 So while some people may not have bought travel insurance, they may in fact be covered for medical emergencies or other situations.

-As expected, I came across quite a few travelers that either don’t have any insurance cover all, or who don’t have travel insurance but have at least some sort of other cover.
-Here is what these travelers had to say about their decisions not to buy travel insurance.
+Interestingly, I came across quite a few travelers that either don’t have any insurance cover all, or who don’t have travel insurance but have at least some sort of other cover.
+It’s a bit scary to consider how many travelers (usually younger ones) consider themselves invincible!

 Tom at Spaghetti Traveller